Dimitris Mitropanos: Career

 At that time, with some encouragement from Grigoris Bithikotsis, whom he met at a gathering at his uncle's company at which he sang, Mitropanos visited EMI-Lambropoulos Bros.
-Ltd.(EMIAL S.A.)
-There, Takis Lampropoulos introduced him το Giorgos Zampetas, with whom he would work alongside at "Ksimeromata."
+Ltd. (EMIAL S.A.)
+There, Takis Lampropoulos introduced him to Giorgos Zampetas, with whom he would work alongside at "Ksimeromata".
 Mitropanos considered Giorgos Zampetas to be a great teacher and a second father to himself.
-As he stated, ' Zambetas is the only man in music who helped me without expecting anything.
-With all my other colleagues, I got something and I gave something in return".
-In 1966 Mitropanos met Mikis Theodorakis and sang the Party songs "Romiosini "and" Axion Esti "in a series of concerts in Greece and Cyprus.
+As he stated, "Zambetas is the only man in music who helped me without expecting anything.
+With all my other colleagues, I got something and I gave something in return."
+In 1966 Mitropanos met Mikis Theodorakis and sang the Party songs "Romiosini" and "Axion Esti" in a series of concerts in Greece and Cyprus.

-In 1967, Mitropanos recorded his first 7" single "Thessaloniki."
+In 1967, Mitropanos recorded his first 7" single "Thessaloniki".
 This followed the recording of "Chameni Paschalia", a song that was censored by the Greek military junta and thus never released.

 In a course mapped out by folk art music, 1972 is a milestone.
 The composer Dimos Moutsis and the lyricist and poet Manos Eleftheriou released "Agios Fevrouarios" with Mitropanos and Petris Salpeas as the song's performers, marking a milestone in Greek music.
 In July 1999, Mitropanos and Moutsis met again on stage at the "Odeon" with Dimitra Galani and the soprano Julia Souglakou for two nights at the Athens Festival.
 The concerts were recorded live and released in a double CD two months later.
 George Katsaros's "The Road to Kythera" and Giorgos Hatzinasios's "Ta Sinaxaria" follow suit, projects of high quality with a high profile in Greek society.
-Ta Ladadika, Parea Me ena Ilio Marios Tokas.

 In a long career in the Greek music industry, Dimitris Mitropanos collaborated with leading artists of the Laïko and Éntekhno music.
 Giorgos Zampetas, Mikis Theodorakis, Dimos Moutsis, Apostolos Kaldaras, Takis Mousafiris, Christos Nikolopoulos ("Pare Apofaseis" with lyrics by Lefteris Papadopoulos), Yannis Spanos were composers with whom Mitropanos collaborated, building a career intertwined with the Laïko tradition, until the late 1980s.